CeNCOOS/VARS/README.md

 ## Files currently included:
 **VARS.py** - pair of functions for accessing and querying the VARS database <br>
-**VARS_DwC_conversion_200403.ipynb** - Python notebook exploring columns in a small subset of existing VARS data and considering possible DwC terms <br>
+**VARS_DwC_conversion_200403.ipynb** - Python notebook exploring columns in a small subset of existing VARS data and considering possible DwC terms; code for initial conversion attempt <br>